olivierbbb/piton/README.md

 ## What is Piton

-Piton is at the same time a language mimicking the syntax and semantics of Python and a compiler for this language, implemented in Racket.
+Piton is both a language mimicking the syntax and semantics of Python and a compiler for this language, implemented in Racket.
 While type annotations are optional in Python (see PEP [484][1] and [526][2]), they are mandatory in Piton, which is statically and strongly typed.
-Piton does not implements any concepts such as inheritances or classes.
+Piton does not implement concepts such as inheritance or classes.
 For now, the compiler only supports MIPS assembly, but x86 may be added some day.

 [1]: https://www.python.org/dev/peps/pep-0484/
 [2]: https://www.python.org/dev/peps/pep-0526/

-## Sample program and Tests
+## Tests and sample program

 The *tests/* folder contains a fairly exhaustive demonstration of all features and errors supported.
 You will need Spim (a MIPS simulator) and Python 3.6 to execute *run-features-tests.py*, as it will execute all code in *tests/features/* and compare Piton and Python output.